 - Grease a 13X18-inch jelly roll pan and preheat the oven to 350°F.

 - In a large bowl whisk together flour, baking soda, salt, and sugar.
-Stir until completely combined.
+Stir until completely combined.2 cups all purpose flour, 1 teaspoon baking soda, ½ teaspoon salt, 2 cups granulated sugar

-- Place butter, water, lemon rind, lemon juice in a medium sauce pan.
+- Place butter, water, lemon zest, and lemon juice in a medium sauce pan.
 Bring to a boil, stirring occasionally.1 cup butter, 1 cup minus 2 Tablespoons water, 2 teaspoons lemon zest, 2 Tablespoons lemon juice

 - Add the hot butter mixture to the flour mixture and stir well.
 Stir in sour cream and egg mixture, and lemon extract until well combined.
 Pour into the prepared jelly roll pan.1 teaspoon lemon extract

 - Bake at 350°F for 17-20 minutes or until it tests done.
 Cool on a wire rack for 20 minutes while you make the icing.

 - Place the butter and milk in a sauce pan.
 Heat over medium heat until the butter is melted and the mixture just starts to boil.
 Remove from heat and stir in the lemon extract.½ cup butter, ⅓ cup milk, 1 teaspoon lemon extract

 - Gradually add the powdered sugar, stirring the mixture until it reaches a good consistency for spreading.3 cups powdered sugar

 - After the cake has cooled for 20 minutes, spread the warm icing on the cake.
 Let cool completely on a wire rack.